liliakai/discourse-heroku/README.md

 might as well use Postgres 9.2 although discourse will work with 9.1, which is Heroku's default at time of writing

+`heroku addons:add mandrill:starter`
+`heroku addons:add rediscloud:20`
+`heroku addons:add memcachier:dev`
-`heroku addons:add mandrill:starter rediscloud:20 memcachier:dev scheduler`
+`heroku addons:add scheduler`

 mandrill is for email delivery, although the free mailgun or sendgrid plans will work as well (just update the appropriate config vars). memcachier is for rails cache storage.

-`heroku labs:enable user-env-compile`
+`heroku labs:enable user-env-compile -a whisperdiscourse`

 This will enable asset precompilation to complete successfully.